The Team

 Committee member

-Kelly and I moved to the village a couple of years ago.
-Having moved so many times with work, its been a pleasure to settle down in such a lovely english village.
+Kelly and I moved to the village a few years ago.
+Having moved so many times with work, its been a pleasure to settle down in such a lovely English village.